-If parents choose to have their student carry a cellular telephone to and from school for safety purposes, the student must check the device in with his/her classroom teacher.
-The student may check the phone out at the end of the day.
-Lost or stolen cell phones are not the responsibility of the school.
+If parents choose to have their student carry a cellular telephone or smart watch to and from school for safety purposes, the student must check the device in with his/her classroom teacher.
+The student may check the phone or smart watch out at the end of the day.
+Lost or stolen cell phones or smart watches are not the responsibility of the school.